-It looks like MSA Safety Incorporated (NYSE:MSA) is about to go ex-dividend in the next 4 days.
-Investors can purchase shares before the 19th of August in order to be eligible for this dividend, which will be paid on the 10th of September.
+Regular readers will know that we love our dividends at Simply Wall St, which is why it's exciting to see MSA Safety Incorporated (NYSE:MSA) is about to trade ex-dividend in the next 3 days.
+You can purchase shares before the 11th of February in order to receive the dividend, which the company will pay on the 10th of March.

 MSA Safety's next dividend payment will be US$0.42 per share.
 Last year, in total, the company distributed US$1.68 to shareholders.
-Calculating the last year's worth of payments shows that MSA Safety has a trailing yield of 1.6% on the current share price of $102.32.
-Dividends are a major contributor to investment returns for long term holders, but only if the dividend continues to be paid.
-So we need to investigate whether MSA Safety can afford its dividend, and if the dividend could grow.
+Last year's total dividend payments show that MSA Safety has a trailing yield of 1.2% on the current share price of $140.71.
+Dividends are an important source of income to many shareholders, but the health of the business is crucial to maintaining those dividends.
+So we need to check whether the dividend payments are covered, and if earnings are growing.

 Have Earnings And Dividends Been Growing?

-Companies with consistently growing earnings per share generally make the best dividend stocks, as they usually find it easier to grow dividends per share.
-If earnings decline and the company is forced to cut its dividend, investors could watch the value of their investment go up in smoke.
-With that in mind, we're encouraged by the steady growth at MSA Safety, with earnings per share up 6.6% on average over the last five years.
+Businesses with strong growth prospects usually make the best dividend payers, because it's easier to grow dividends when earnings per share are improving.
+Investors love dividends, so if earnings fall and the dividend is reduced, expect a stock to be sold off heavily at the same time.
+This is why it's a relief to see MSA Safety earnings per share are up 8.0% per annum over the last five years.
 Management have been reinvested more than half of the company's earnings within the business, and the company has been able to grow earnings with this retained capital.
 We think this is generally an attractive combination, as dividends can grow through a combination of earnings growth and or a higher payout ratio over time.

-Another key way to measure a company's dividend prospects is by measuring its historical rate of dividend growth.
-MSA Safety has delivered 5.8% dividend growth per year on average over the past 10 years.
+Many investors will assess a company's dividend performance by evaluating how much the dividend payments have changed over time.
+In the last ten years, MSA Safety has lifted its dividend by approximately 5.8% a year on average.
 It's encouraging to see the company lifting dividends while earnings are growing, suggesting at least some corporate interest in rewarding shareholders.

-Is MSA Safety worth buying for its dividend?
+Is MSA Safety an attractive dividend stock, or better left on the shelf?
 Earnings per share growth has been growing somewhat, and MSA Safety is paying out less than half its earnings and cash flow as dividends.
 This is interesting for a few reasons, as it suggests management may be reinvesting heavily in the business, but it also provides room to increase the dividend in time.
 We would prefer to see earnings growing faster, but the best dividend stocks over the long term typically combine significant earnings per share growth with a low payout ratio, and MSA Safety is halfway there.
-There's a lot to like about MSA Safety, and we would prioritise taking a closer look at it.
+MSA Safety looks solid on this analysis overall, and we'd definitely consider investigating it more closely.

-Curious what other investors think of MSA Safety?
-See what analysts are forecasting, with this visualisation of its historical and future estimated earnings and cash flow .
+Wondering what the future holds for MSA Safety?
+See what the four analysts we track are forecasting, with this visualisation of its historical and future estimated earnings and cash flow

 We wouldn't recommend just buying the first dividend stock you see, though.
 Here's a list of interesting dividend stocks with a greater than 2% yield and an upcoming dividend.